 - High School Transcript Supplement and Counselor/Teacher Statement

 Jump Start Program

-Some first-time, first-year applicants will be admitted under the condition that they participate in UNC Asheville’s Jump Start Program.
-Jump Start is designed to help students transition from high school to college life by providing more academic advising, academic coaching, and intensive study-skill support for students prior to, and during, their enrollment.
+Some first-time, first-year students will be admitted under the condition that they participate in UNC Asheville’s Jump Start Program.
+Jump Start is designed to help first-year students transition from high school to college life by providing more academic advising, academic coaching, and intensive study-skill support for students prior to, and during, their enrollment.

 Admission Decision Appeals